CopernicaMarketingSoftware/Documentation/Mailerq/4.4/settings-alphabetical.md

 This article contains a list of all configuration settings, sorted alphabetically.
 Each setting links to a documentation article that explains the setting more in-depth.
-Want to search by topic?
-[Click here](configuration "Configure by topic").
+Or do you want to [search by topic](configuration "Configure by topic")?

 | Setting                                                                  | Description
 |--------------------------------------------------------------------------|------------------------------------------------------------------------------------------|